bisforum/api-challenge-1-masood/README.md

 # How to run
 1. This is a maven project, please make sure you have it on your machine.
 If not, please follow this link: https://maven.apache.org/install.html

-2. Open the project in your IDE (I use IntelliJ IDEA) and right click on the APITest.FruitShop.java file and Run the test
+2. Unzip the file and Open the project in your IDE (I use IntelliJ IDEA) and right click on the APITest.FruitShop.java file and Run the test

 Everything else should work.